 Art Education – inter-culturally

 Meetings and exchanges between art education students from Switzerland and the South Caucasus are at the heart of this project.
-Three art colleges from Switzerland and state colleges from Armenia, Georgia and Abkhazia¹ are involved.
+Three art colleges from Switzerland and state colleges from Armenia and Georgia are involved.
 Every year for three years, a total of 18 students and accompanying lecturers will undertake two 14-day exchange workshops.
 On each leg, one of the workshops takes place in the South Caucasus and another in Switzerland.
 The workshops begin with observation work in public schools, in which the participants later jointly prepare and deliver art lessons.
 A reflection on inter-cultural cooperation accompanies the process.

 The project is intended to provide future art teachers with their own experiences of different school systems.
 In a practice-oriented exchange, they question the (supposed) self-evident facts of the familiar school system and develop their attitude towards it.
 The exchange allows them to learn about alternatives to their educational tradition and to critically examine these.
 The Swiss students also prepare for teaching in school classes with children from different backgrounds.
 How can cultural differences be used as a valuable resource here?